rexlabsio/hyper-http-php/README.md

 ```
 Coverage report is output to `./tests/report/index.html`

+## Extending

+Hyper allows extension for custom clients by:

+- Storing separate instances for each subclass of Hyper for static use
+    - Static use of `MyHyperSubclass` will return the correct instance created by `MyHyperSubclass`
+    - Static use of `Hyper` will return the correct instance created by `Hyper`
+- Override `protected static function makeClient` to customise client class (eg replace `new Client` with `new MyClient`)
+- Override `protected static function makeConfig` to customise default client config
+- Override `protected static function makeGuzzleConfig` to customise default guzzle client
+- Override `protected static function getBaseUri` to provide a default base_uri to the client

 ## Contributing

 Contributions are welcome, please submit a pull-request or create an issue.